adeo/lmru--tech/content/en/values/technology.md

 It is important to be independent of external systems (unstable behavior, restricted or prohibited control of test data) during software testing.
 For that case use mocking of such systems.
 Mock is a system emulator that duplicates system behavior in limited manner but does not reproduce its inner logic.
 {{< /glossary >}}
-{{< glossary title="Contract testing" >}}
-Type of software testing which involves testing of system’s interfaces (both input and output) but not its logic.
-Contract tests aim to substitute integrational and e2e tests which are more complicated and have more dependencies.
-It is very important to keep contract – interface description - in actual state.
-{{< /glossary >}}
 {{< glossary title="Performance testing" >}}
 Type of software testing which involve testing of system’s performance but not its logic.